Why is my GFCI outlet dimming lights

 Frequently Asked Questions

-How do I know if my GFCI outlet is faulty?
+How do I know if my GFCI outlet needs to be replaced?

 Connect with certified professionals in your area